 Debut novel 'The God of Good Looks' adds to growing canon of Caribbean literature

-In 2023, two of the Pen/Faulkner Award finalists for fiction, Dionne Irving's The Islands and Jeffrey Escoffery's If I Survive You, were crafted by authors of Jamaican descent.
-Another, Fire Rush by Jaqueline Crooks, was a finalist for the UK Women's Prize for fiction.
+In 2023, two of the Pen/Faulkner Award finalists for fiction, Dionne Irving's The Islands and Jonathan Escoffery's If I Survive You, were crafted by authors of Jamaican descent.
+Another, Fire Rush by Jaqueline Crooks, was a finalist for the UK Women's Prize for Fiction.

 That's neither a blip nor an accident.
 A growing number of high-profile novels are coming out of the Caribbean and the Caribbean diaspora.
 Exceeding expectations and barriers to entry — led by Trinidad, Jamaica and Barbados — this region has long been punching above its weight on the international literary scene with writers like Marlon James and Nicole Dennis-Benn building on the legacy of Caribbean luminaries like Derek Walcott, V.S.
 Naipaul and Sam Selvon and popular storytellers like Miss Lou (Louise Bennett).